 Give an example of an organism that has Hb with a higher affinity

-Where does a foetus obtain its haemoglobin from?
+Where does a foetus obtain its Oxygen from?

 What is an advantage of respiring cells producing large amounts of CO2?

 -the oxygen curve is shifted to the right

 -so more oxygen can be released from the haemoglobin

 Why does foetal haemoglobin have a higher affinity for O2?